cteitel/DataMgmt_book/docs/for-if.md

 ```

 ```
-## [1] 19.45143
+## [1] 14.41042
 ```

 `while` loops can be dangerous - there is always a chance that your condition will never be met and the loop will run forever!
-This is when the stop sign icon (top-right of your console) and the Session-->Interrupt R menu are useful!
+If you encounter this, the stop sign icon (top-right of your console) or the Session-->"Interrupt R" menu are useful.